Review Polarity-wise Recommender: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we present a review polarity-wise recommender, dubbed as RPR, which treats reviews with different polarities discriminately.
 Specifically, RPR simultaneously learns the scores and importance of the user-preferred and user-rejected aspects to a user.
 The final rating is then estimated via the mathematical difference of the positive and negative scores, which are the weighted sum of the relevance scores with the corresponding importance.
-To overcome the imbalance problem which impedes the aspect importance modeling, RPR implements an aspect-aware importance weighting module to effectively learn the mapping relations for one aspect importance based on the other.
+To overcome the problem of imbalanced review polarity, RPR implements an aspect-aware importance weighting module to effectively learn the mapping relations for one aspect importance based on the other.
 In addition to its remarkable performance over eight datasets, RPR is also capable of providing explicit explanation for the recommendation results.

-In future, we will apply pairwise learners for RPR and validate its effectiveness via extensive experiments.
-Moreover, we are particularly interested in discriminating the user-preferred and user-rejected aspects of multi-media items, which contain more abundant aspect information to reflect users' preferences.
-Another interesting direction is to extend RPR to solve the long-tail recommendation problem which is urgently required to be addressed for e-commerce platforms, by extracting semantic information from the attribute descriptions of less frequent items. \ifCLASSOPTIONcaptionsoff
+In future, we will apply pairwise learners to strengthen RPR and validate its effectiveness via extensive experiments.
+Moreover, we are particularly interested in discriminating the user-preferred and user-rejected aspects of multi-media items~\cite{mmgcn}, which contain abundant aspect information to reflect users' preferences.
+Another interesting direction is to extend RPR to solve the long-tail recommendation problem by extracting semantic information from the attribute descriptions of less frequent items, which requires urgent solution for e-commerce platforms.